Chakradhar-Jeereddy/Postgre-adminstration/replication/ReplicationManager/01-Introduction.md

 - Repmgr provides single read/write primary server and on or more read-only standbys containing near-real time copies of the the primary server's database.
 - Repmgrd deamon is user to actively monitor serversin a replication cluster.
+- It is available only for windows and linux.

 ## Commponents of Repmgr
 - Repmgr: A commmand-line tool used to perform administrative tasks such as: